Pikafrenzy/interface-exercise/README.md

 If you were trying to model human written language, you might decide to create a **Sentence** class to represent sentences, a **Word** class to represent words, and a **Character** class to represent characters.

-- Since sentences contain words, any `Sentence` object would have to encapsulate a list of Word objects.
+- Since sentences contain words, any `Sentence` object would have to encapsulate a list of `Word` objects.
-- Since Words contain `Character` objects, any `Word` object would have to encapsulate a list of `Character` objects.
+- Since words contain `Character` objects, any `Word` object would have to encapsulate a list of `Character` objects.
-- Since both `Sentence` and `Word` objects contain sequentially ordered lists of things, you might make them both implement the same `SequentiallyOrdered` interface to guarantee consistency.
+- Since both `Sentence` and `Word` objects contain sequentially ordered lists of things, you might make them both implement the same `SequentiallyOrdered` interface to guarantee consistency of behavior.
 - Since both `Word` and `Character` objects can be stored in ordered lists, you may have them both inherit from a common `OrderedThing` class that may contain any attributes shared by all ordered things.

 ### The SequentiallyOrdered Interface